Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Convergence Speed of Learning Algorithms: A Simulation Study

-In order to make a fair comparison, we seek to compare among the following three scenarios: (i) $\eta$ and $\sigma$ are completely known (we use OptExploreLim with $\xi_{relay}=1$ and $\xi_{out}=100$ in this case), (ii) imperfect estimates of $\eta$ and $\sigma$ are available prior to deployment, and OptExploreLimAdaptiveLearning is used to learn the optimal policy, and (iii) imperfect estimates of $\eta$ and $\sigma$ are available prior to deployment, but a corresponding suboptimal policy is used throughout the deployment without any update.
+We seek to compare among the following three scenarios: (i) $\eta$ and $\sigma$ are completely known (we use OptExploreLim with $\xi_{relay}=1$ and $\xi_{out}=100$ in this case), (ii) imperfect estimates of $\eta$ and $\sigma$ are available prior to deployment, and OptExploreLimAdaptiveLearning is used to learn the optimal policy, and (iii) imperfect estimates of $\eta$ and $\sigma$ are available prior to deployment, but a corresponding suboptimal policy is used throughout the deployment without any update.
 For convenience in writing, we introduce the abbreviations OELAL and OEL for OptExploreLimAdaptiveLearning and OptExploreLim, respectively.
 We also use the abbreviation FPWU for ``Fixed Policy without Update.''
 Now, we formally introduce the following cases that we consider in our simulations:

 \begin{enumerate}[label=(\roman{*})]